Tuesday 14th April 2026

 As Registrar of the Residual Special Court, she initiated and oversaw the refurbishment, development and expansion of the Sierra Leone Peace Museum, which seeks to educate visitors, through artifacts and records, about Sierra Leone’s civil war and its aftermath, and about transitional justice.
 The Museum houses the public records of the Special Court for the benefit of Sierra Leoneans, visiting researchers and future generations.
 The Museum also has a Memorial Garden designed to promote contemplation of the tragedy of the country’s armed conflict, and in remembrance of those who lost their lives.

 Ms. Mansaray is a graduate of the University of Sierra Leone.
-She received a Master’s degree in French from Fordham University in New York and a Master’s degree in Public Administration and Policy from American University in Washington, DC., and she obtained a certificate after successfully completing a one-year training on Women and Armed Conflict which was organized by ISIS-WICCE in Kampala in 1999 – 2000.
+She holds a Master’s degree in French from Fordham University in New York; a Master’s degree in Public Administration and Policy from American University in Washington, DC; and a Master of Laws (LL.M.) in Corporate Governance from the University of Cumbria.
+She also obtained a certificate upon successfully completing a one-year training programme on Women and Armed Conflict, organized by ISIS-WICCE in Kampala from 1999 to 2000.

 In April 2018, Ms. Mansaray was inducted by the American University into Pi Alpha Alpha, a Global Honour Society which recognizes outstanding scholarship in public administration and public affairs.
 The awards and recognition she has received include the following: In July 2022, Ms. Mansaray was the recipient of the first National Reconciliation Award for her dedicated contribution to transitional justice and human rights in Sierra Leone for over a decade.
 In 2014, she was made Commander of the Order of the Rokel by then-President Ernest Bai Koroma for her work at the Special Court.